8gears/Traefik-with-Pomerium-Forward-Auth-and-Proxy-on-Kubernetes-with-Helm/README.md

-# Traefik with Pomerium Forward Auth and Proxy on Kubernets with Helm
+# Traefik with Pomerium Forward Auth and Proxy on Kubernetes with Helm

 This fully functional end to end example demonstrates the usage use of Pomerium together with Traefik to make upstream Resources only accessible after authentication and authorization.